Netnod/go-cidrman/README.md

 together with the IPv6 support developed in this fork.
 With IPv6 support now in `main`, the `ipv6-experimental` branch was removed as it's no longer relevant in this fork.

-New `removeCIDRs` functions to be able to remove/exclude CIDR blocks or IP ranges was added in June 2022.
+New `RemoveCIDRs` functions were added (in June 2022) to remove/exclude CIDR blocks or IP ranges.

-## The future
+## Upcoming

-For the time being, all needed features have been added to support Netnod's internal development needs.
+New `SubsetCIDRs` functions are planned to select specific CIDR blocks or IP ranges to keep.